Is It Better to Put a Large Down Payment on a House?

 The Bottom Line: Should I Put a Large Down Payment on a House?

-Is a higher down payment better?
+Is a larger down payment better?
 It really depends on you and your situation.
-If you can comfortably afford to get a higher down payment, then it could prove to be a smart move—especially in a hot market.
+If you can comfortably afford to get a substantial down payment, then it could prove to be a smart move—especially in a hot market.

 However, if you are struggling with money and want to own a home, it may not always be possible to do so.
 This is why most guides that involve deciding how to choose your down payment tend to leave some leeway.
 It’s not always realistic to continue to wait and save.